A humor story by Gasper Crasto...14 Feb 2020

 “Salam malekum,” the guy, an Egyptian, greeted and showed me a piece of paper with simply my name scribbled on it, ‘Gasper’.

-“This is for you Mr. Gazper,” the man said, most Egyptians pronounced my name that way.
+“This is for you Mr. Gazper,” the man said, which was normal for most Egyptians to pronounce my name.

 “𝗜 𝗮𝗺 𝗵𝗲,” I said, again with a Biblical subtext, and grabbed the bouquet with both hands, sniffing the flowers and holding them close to my chest – all in one go.

-“In naha min (it is from...)” the man said in Arabic and leaned over to look at the receipt, then furrowed his brows together, “it doesn’t say from whom..”
+“In naha min (it is from...)” the man said in Arabic and leaned over to look at the receipt, then furrowed his brows together, “Lam yudhkar min (it doesn’t say from whom..)”

 Well, if there were any flowers that expressed love, joy, and life more distinctively than other flowers, they were roses, and a bouquet of roses spoke louder than words.

-I stood in the living room and examined the bouquet, looking for a card tag.
+I stood in the sitting room and examined the bouquet, looking for a card tag.
 There was none, and I couldn’t figure out who sent it.

 𝗚𝗨𝗘𝗦𝗦 𝗪𝗛𝗢..!

-Well, I never expected roses from people I didn’t know; it had to be my wife and I concluded it was my wife.
+Well, I never expected roses from people I didn’t know; it had to be her.
+I concluded it was my wife.

 “How romantic, and sweet of her,” I said to myself caressing the roses.

-Honestly, I had bought her no more than a rose for any valentine, and here she was – knocking me with a novelty.
-Well, I could return the favor with a truckload of roses next valentine.
+Honestly, I had bought her no more than a rose for any Valentine, and here she was – knocking me with a novelty.
+Well, I could return the favor with a truckload of roses next year.

-Turning around, I placed the bouquet on the centre-table and lighted the side lamp.
-The flowers glowed in the light; the scene was like Moses’ times – I saw the 'bouquet' on fire but it did not burn up.
+Turning around, I placed the bouquet on the centre-table and lighted the corner lamp.
+The flowers glowed in the light; the scene was like Moses’ times – I saw the 'bouquet' on fire; it did not burn up though.

 𝗜𝗻𝗰𝗿𝗲𝗱𝗶𝗯𝗹𝗲!

-I was so overjoyed and euphoric, I picked up my mobile and played a favorite song on YouTube, and went for shower straightaway carrying the mobile along – singing the song aloud – Pitbull’s ‘Am on f-i-r-e...’
+I was so overjoyed and euphoric, I picked up my mobile and played a favorite song on YouTube, and went for shower straightaway carrying the mobile along – singing the song aloud – it was Pitbull’s ‘Am on F-i-r-e...’

 What should I buy her in return?

-I decided to take her to the finest of Arabic cuisines in town that evening and all along imagined how exotic that would be.
+I decided to take her out that evening to Freez Swaeleh, Kuwait’s famous Arabic cuisine.
+All along I imagined how ‘exotic’ that would be.

 “Doesn’t matter if it costs,” I chuckled, “she deserves the moon and the stars!...
 Huh, roses for me.. wow !!!”

-The shower was longer than usual, and I was playing bubbles when suddenly a yell in the living room freaked me stiff and made me rush out of the bathroom almost nude.
+The shower was longer than usual, and I was playing bubbles when suddenly a yell in the sitting room freaked me stiff and made me rush out of the bathroom almost nude.

 𝗦𝗨𝗥𝗣𝗥𝗜𝗦𝗘-𝗦𝗨𝗥𝗣𝗥𝗜𝗦𝗘